Bradford County Court Records

 | Appeal to appellate court | $90.25 |

-Cash or check payments only are accepted.
+The office accepts cash or check payments only.
 Bond fees of $10.00 apply when required.
-Guardianship appointments include the requirement of a first account due within four months.
-For guidance on self-represented filings, the county directs individuals to the Representing Yourself resources maintained by the Unified Judicial System, and those needing legal assistance may contact the Wisconsin Lawyer Referral Service equivalent for Pennsylvania or reach North Penn Legal Services for local help.
+Guardianship appointments carry a requirement that a first account be filed within four months.
+If you're representing yourself in a probate filing, the Unified Judicial System's Representing Yourself resources offer useful guidance.
+Those who need legal assistance can reach North Penn Legal Services for local help.